 I absolutely recommend purchasing this or checking it out at the library.
 While her recipes are exquisite, the skills she teaches are invaluable.
 I’ve adapted her basic pan seared salmon techniques into the recipe I’m sharing with you today.

 How to make Pan Seared Salmon with Garlic Wine Cream Sauce

 First, choose a quality piece of fish.
 A thick, center cut filet of fresh, wild caught salmon with the skin on will produce the best result.

-Start by heating a black steal pan over medium-high heat or my preferred choice in this instance is a cast iron.
+Start by heating a black steal pan over medium-high heat, or my preferred choice in this instance, a 12″ Lodge cast iron skillet.

 Add 1 tablespoon of olive oil to the pan.
 Season both sides of the salmon with salt and pepper and then place them in the pan skin side down to ensure an even sear.
 Cook for about 3 minutes until the bottom half of the salmon looks opaque.

 Now the buttery goodness begins.
 Add 3 tablespoons butter to the edges of the pan and allow to melt.
 Start spooning the melted butter on top of your fillets for about 30 seconds until the top of the fillet is slightly cooked.